Jeremyethridge/cpp_practice/embedded_notes.md

 Data byte - data being transferred between master and slave (Memory or register content, addresses, esc) STOP condition - SCL returns high and SDA returns high

-SDA and SDL is connected to voltage (Vcc or Vdd) via a "pull up" resistor One resistor per line (not per device)
+SDA and SCL is connected to voltage (Vcc or Vdd) via a "pull up" resistor One resistor per line (not per device)
 Each I2C device contains logic that can open and close a drain when drain is "Closed" the line is pulled low (Connected to ground)